Skip to content

 • See the information in our Protecting adults at risk section.

 • Hampshire Safeguarding Adults Board (HSAB) has a website.
 This has useful information for people who may experience or be at risk of experiencing abuse, their families and carers.
 This includes easy read guidance about keeping safe. and mate crime.
+Watch the Tricky Friends video from Hampshire Safeguarding Adults Board on what a good friendship looks like:

-• A hate crime is when someone commits a crime against you because of your disability, gender identity, race, sexual orientation, religion, or any other perceived difference.
+• hate crime is when someone commits a crime against you because of your disability, gender identity, race, sexual orientation, religion, or any other perceived difference.
 Mate crime is the exploitation, abuse or theft from any vulnerable person by those they consider to be their friends.
 Those that commit such abuse or theft are often referred to as 'fake friends'.
 Mate crime is most prevalent when the victim has a mental disability and is especially common when that disability is Autism or Asperger’s.

 • Hampshire police offer guidance on how to prevent and deal with hate crime or mate crime.
 You can also report hate crime or hate incidents to a community organisation in your area, if you do not feel comfortable contacting the police.